 'We did find another way to keep our dogs cool on longer journeys, though.
 They love cheese more than anything, so I always travel with a few mini Babybels.
 I crush half of one into a few chunks and drop them into their water bowl during our stops.
 They go Babybel bobbing while keeping themselves hydrated at the same time.'

-*Blue Cross says dogs can eat cheese (except for blue cheese), but like all treats, it must be given occasionally and in moderation alongside a healthy diet.
+Blue Cross advice says dogs can eat cheese (except for blue cheese), but like all treats, it must be given occasionally and in moderation alongside a healthy diet.
 Avoid cheese with added ingredients that could cause a dog harm, such as onion, garlic or herbs.

 Paddling pools for dogs